In this section...

 - All properties with WiFi are able to support basic functionality such as web browsing and checking emails.
 We aim to offer an uninterrupted service but sometimes, due to factors beyond our control, reliability can be affected.

-Activities and experiences included at Thalori
+Activities and experiences included in 7-night stays at Thalori

 Watch the sunrise from Mount Kofinas, explore ancient pathways dating back to Minoan times, discover the wild beauty of Crete's southern shores and enjoy the art of Cretan cooking.